 Dr. Jared Green: Having a Heart to Heart About Health and Fitness

-When it comes to health, having a strong ticker is always something to strive for.
+When it comes to heart health, having a strong ticker is always something to strive for.
 When people stop focusing on their health, sickness has a chance to rear its ugly head into our lives and those around us.
 As statistics show, many times it’s in the form of cardiovascular disease (CVD) — the leading cause of death for both men and women.
 On average, around 610,000 Americans die each year from cardiovascular disease.
 And here’s a scary statistic for you from the CDC… someone in the United States has a heart attack every 42 seconds.
 Our heart, unfortunately, isn’t something we can simply throw a Band-Aid on or give it a kiss if something goes awry.
 Therefore, it’s best to make health and fitness a priority in your life and be proactive.
 However, if something does happen, you’d be in good hands with Dr. Jared Green, DO, FACC.
 Below is an interview conducted by Matt Weik on how health and fitness not only plays a role in Dr. Jared Green’s life, but also his profession as a cardiologist.

 Jared Green